MattJGlick/fba-sourcing-analyzer/README.md

 - Fees
   - calculates the fees
+  - referral fees are different per category

 ## Things to Add

 ### Not Specific
+- pull only one category, need to decide which one ot pull. probably will pull only the first one
+- Add verbose statements for debugging purposes across EVERYTHING
 - Hit KeepaNotifierTwitter for other peoples updates (in progress)
 - Check a few of the blog websites for their updates. specifically the one chris mentioned in podcast.
 - pull down the main deals for the day on